Rental Information and Frequently Asked Questions

 CAN I BUY MY CHILD’S INSTRUMET OUTRIGHT INSTEAD OF RENTING?

 Yes, BANDLAND’S “Buyback” option is perfect for the parent who wants to purchase the instrument at a special discount, but still has the opportunity to return it if the child loses interest.
 This plan applies to most new, demo, or used band instruments.
-With this plan, you buy the instrument in full at the discounted price, and have 90 days from purchase date to return the instrument and receive back all except: $70.00 + tax on all instruments other than alto sax (which is $110.00 + tax), which is what a 3 month rental fee would have cost, had you rented the instrument).
+With this plan, you buy the instrument in full at the discounted price, and have 90 days from purchase date to return the instrument and receive back all except: $70.00 + tax on all instruments other than alto sax (which is $116.00 + tax).
 This is the least expensive way to purchase an instrument, and still have a return option.

 HOW DOES YOUR BUYBACK OPTION WORK?